All Episodes

 Sure.

-But now the grim the grammar is terrible, the punctuation is terrible.
+But now the grammar is terrible.

-And you know, we can laugh, but that means the decay of standards.
+And, you know, we can laugh, but that means the decay of standards.

-It's the decay of standards, and we're seeing it visibly now taking place in our country.
+And we're seeing it visibly now taking place in our country.

 Yes, very much so.